 A couple of days later, they have an appointment with the mayor.
 Taïga is confident but a little nervous.
 She and Linn have a plan that will make everything all right again.
 When Taïga meets the mayor, she’ll just inform him her accomplice was his own daughter.
 That will surely make him fix things and drop the charges.
 She hasn’t told Granny, nor Missy about her plans, she wants to do this her way and Granny would only try to talk her out of it anyway.

 But when they arrive at City Hall, they have to wait while the two policemen who arrested her are interviewed first.
 After a half hour, it’s finally their turn.
 Taïga draws her breath when Headmaster Nowak advances, reaching out his hand.

 ‘Good afternoon, Miss Grey… Miss Grey… Miss Grey.
 Mayor Ashcroft will soon join us, he had some urgent business to see to.’

-The mayor breezes into the room, nods at Taïga and firmly shakes the Grey sister’s hands.
+The mayor breezes into the room, nods at Taïga and firmly shakes the Grey sisters’ hands.

 ‘Please excuse me, I had to attend to a problem with the interior design company.
 We’re having the whole City Hall redecorated and they’re supposed to finish before Christmas.
 At this rate I’ll still be in this time-worn office next Easter…’ He shuffles some papers around.
-‘As you already know, the school presses charges against your daughter for vandalism.’
+‘As you already know, the school presses charges against your daughter for vandalism and trespassing.’
 He holds a hand up to get some quiet, as Granny starts to protest.
-‘We know she wasn’t alone, but as she doesn’t want to tell us who her accomplices are, she will take the sentence.
-Remember my slogan: “Mayor Ashcroft will make Twin Towns the best place to live, from childhood to retirement”.’
+‘We know she wasn’t alone, but as she doesn’t want to tell us who her accomplices are, your granddaughter will have to take the sentence.
+Remember my slogan: “Mayor Ashcroft will make Falls Harbor the best place to live, from childhood to retirement”.’